• Skip to primary navigation

 Spooky Halloween Science Experiments

-Today Science Sparks brings you lots of fun and deliciously spooky Experiments.
-Some of these you might have seen recently and some are from last year, all are a lot of fun!
+Today Science Sparks brings you lots of fun and deliciously spooky science experiments.
+Some of these you might have seen recently, some are from last year, and all are a lot of fun!
 Do let us know how you get on.

 First up is how to make your own fake blood.
 This would be perfect to use with fancy dress costumes or just for some imaginary fun.